teanas/bookStore/README.md

 2. Change its main path in the **controller class** (e.g., change "/cart" to "/cart1" in the CartController class for the cart service).
 3. Create a new Docker image.
 4. Copy the deployment file of the chosen service and edit it with the next changes:
-    - a different name, app and value for the enviromental variable "VERSION", e.g., "cart1" instead of "cart" for the cart service
+    - a different name, app and value for the enviromental variable "VERSION", e.g., "cart1" instead of "cart" for the cart service,
-    - change the image to the created in step 4 Docker image
+    - change the image to the created in _step 3_ Docker image,
-    - change "port" in the Service configuration to an arbitrary one
+    - change "port" in the Service configuration to an arbitrary one.

 > Note that the new port number is arbitrary but should not collide with the existing services.
 For that check the ports in the deployment files in the respective Service configuration sections.